 The Bean Counter

-An unusual name – conceived after a Finance Director took issue with a few restaurant receipts incurred during very enjoyable, no-expense-spared, buying trip to Spain.
+An unconventional name – conceived after a Finance Director took issue with a few restaurant receipts incurred during very enjoyable, no-expense-spared, buying trip to Spain.
 To keep him sweet, a promise was made to name a wine after him.
 Sadly, “Brian the Accountant” didn’t quite have the right ring to it, so in his honour, they settled on this suitable alternative: “The Bean Counter”.

 Old vine Monastrell grapes from chalky soils are picked slightly later in the season.
 A short maceration for just 3-4 days, then pressed and fermented in stainless steel.
 It is blended with about 10% of the fresher Marselan variety, grown locally, with a light filtration before bottling.